Menu

 Viewpoint, picnic area, hike

-Sunwapta Falls is not to be missed when driving the Icefields Parkway, as it’s one of the most beautiful and photogenic waterfalls in Jasper National Park.
+Sunwapta Falls is not to be missed when driving the Icefields Parkway, as it’s one of the most beautiful and photogenic waterfalls in Alberta.

 Upper Sunwapta Falls.